railsuser2014/openobject-doc-book-en/source/book/8/8_21_Implem/8_21_Implem_support.rst

 There are four sources of code change for Open ERP:

-* patches supplied by Tiny to correct faults: after validation these patches won't cause any secondary effects,
+* patches supplied by Tiny to correct faults: after validation these patches shouldn't cause any secondary effects,

 * minor updates, which gather the fault corrections together in one package, and are generally announced with a modification of the version number, such as from 5.0.0 to 5.0.1,

 * upgrades, which bundle both the fault corrections and the improvements to the functionality in a major release such as from 5.0.3 to 5.2.0.

 * new functions generally released in the form of new modules.